tektoncd/pipeline/README.md

 - Starting from the v0.30.x release of Tekton: **Kubernetes version 1.20 or later**
 - Starting from the v0.33.x release of Tekton: **Kubernetes version 1.21 or later**
 - Starting from the v0.39.x release of Tekton: **Kubernetes version 1.22 or later**
+- Starting from the v0.41.x release of Tekton: **Kubernetes version 1.23 or later**

 ### Read the docs